 iPad 2 Front Camera Bezel

 Replace the metal camera bracket on the inside of an iPad 2nd generation front panel.

 Safely eject the SIM card from Apple GSM/LTE devices (iPhones and iPads) and other electronic devices.

-Replace the LCD data connector on the logic board of a 2nd generation iPad.
+Replace the LCD FPC connector on the logic board of a 2nd generation iPad.
 This part requires microsoldering.

-Replace the a digitizer cable connector on the logic board of a 2nd, 3rd, or 4th generation iPad.
-The digitizer cable is inserted into two of these connectors on the logi...
+Replace the a digitizer cable FPC connector on the logic board of an iPad 2, 3, or 4.
+The digitizer cable is inserted into two of these connectors on the logic board.
+Thi...

 iPad 2/3 U2 IC